-- Interest from obligations of states and their political subdivisions, other than New Jersey and its political subdivisions - Income earned by a resident from foreign employment - Certain contributions to pensions and tax-deferred annuities - Employee contributions to Federal Thrift Savings Funds, 403(b), 457, SEP or any other type of retirement plan other than 40l(K) Plans
+- Interest from obligations of states and their political subdivisions, other than New Jersey and its political subdivisions - Income earned by a resident from foreign employment - Certain contributions to pensions and tax-deferred annuities - Employee contributions to Federal Thrift Savings Funds, 403(b), 457, SEP or any other type of retirement plan other than 40l(k) Plans

 Important!
 Net losses in one category of income cannot be applied against income or gains in another.
-In case of a net loss in any category, enter "0" for that category.
+In case of a net loss in any category, make no entry on the corresponding line.
 No carryback or carryover of losses is permitted under New Jersey law.